-The Corps has identified Alternative 7, Comprehensive (Full System and Sediment Management Measures) as its preferred alternative.
-This alternative includes dredging and dredged material management along with other sediment and system management measures, and provides the Corps with a complete toolbox for addressing sediment that interferes with the authorized purposes of the dams and reservoirs.
+The Final PSMP EIS identified and evaluated the potential environmental effects of a range of sediment management alternatives.
+The EIS identified Alternative 7 “Comprehensive (Full System and Sediment Management Measures)” as the preferred alternative, which provides a “toolbox” of measures for addressing problem sediment.
+This alternative includes dredging and dredged material management along with other sediment and system management measures, and provides the Corps with a complete “toolbox” for addressing sediment that interferes with the authorized purposes of the projects.